strongloop/strongloop.com2/_posts/2018-07-16-fundamental-validations-for-http-requests.md

 ]
 ```

-Please check the [section "Localizing Errors"](link_tbd) on page "Parsing Requests" to have a comprehensive understanding of each field in the `error.details` entry.
+Please check the [section "Localizing Errors"](https://loopback.io/doc/en/lb4/Parsing-requests.html#localizing-errors) on page "Parsing Requests" to have a comprehensive understanding of each field in the `error.details` entry.

 ## Define endpoint With Operation Specification

-If you're using API first development approach, you can also provide the operation specification in decorator [`api()`](https://loopback.io/doc/en/lb4/Decorators.html#api-decorator) or by calling [`app.route`](https://loopback.io/doc/en/lb4/Routes.html#creating-rest-routes), this requires you to provide a completed request body specification.
+If you're using API first development approach, you can also provide the operation specification in decorator [`api()`](https://loopback.io/doc/en/lb4/Decorators.html#api-decorator) or by calling [`app.route()`](https://loopback.io/doc/en/lb4/Routes.html#creating-rest-routes), this requires you to provide a completed request body specification.

 ## Coming Features

-- Serialization/deserialization of the parameters, see [issue#100](https://github.com/strongloop/loopback-next/issues/100).
-- Perform request body validation based on the content type of a request, see [issue#1494](https://github.com/strongloop/loopback-next/issues/1494).
+Next, more features will be added to improve the robustness of the validation system.
+For the parameters in type object, we will support serialization/deserialization of them in [issue#100](https://github.com/strongloop/loopback-next/issues/100).
+And a content type based validation for the request body will be implemented in [issue#1494](https://github.com/strongloop/loopback-next/issues/1494).

 ## Call for Action